vickiebananas/nu-web-dev/_units/unit1.md

 	- [PowerPoint / Google Slides](https://medium.com/@keynotopia/how-to-use-powerpoint-as-a-ui-prototyping-tool-cca0491b2be5)

 <!-- FEEDBACK
+one more resource on wireframes-- perhaps of how to actually make one

+However, this was a huge breadth of knowledge and I found it difficult to fit together the ideas of domain privacy and registrar with the design principles material.
+Perhaps a one page unit guide that shows how the pieces fit together would help me understand the material more deeply.
+In addition, I found the Web Hosting explanation articles to be pretty similar — curating one link for the concept would help with learning.

+In the essential questions, I noticed a couple questions are combined together like "What is a wireframe and why is it important?"
+Breaking these questions down into separate prompts would help me reflect on my learning more clearly.

 For what could use improvement, we had resources on what to use for wireframing but there were no resources on how best to use them.
 I think because of this, most people would resort to hand-drawn wireframes as they would spend time learning how to use the suggested wireframing tools.
 	For the assignment, I think directing us towards a certain wireframing tool or quickly highlighting differences between tools may have been helpful.